 On average, diapers should be changed every two to three hours during the day, or as soon as baby poops.
 Most babies can go longer overnight, but you will need to add more absorbency to compensate.

 Natural fiber (cotton, hemp, bamboo) diapers and inserts still have some of their natural oils in the fibers and need to be “prepped” before first use.
 This means washing (with detergent) and drying at least 3-5 times to remove all the oils.
 If you don’t prep your diapers, they won’t absorb properly and you’ll be disappointed in their performance.

 8. Having too few diapers.

 If your stash is too small, you’ll be stuck washing every day – and that will burn out the best of us eventually!
 Daily washing will also wear out your diapers faster.
-24 diapers is the usual recommended minimum number, but I like a few more with a newborn (they pee and poop A LOT!), and if you’re starting with an older baby, you can probably get by with a few less.
+24 diapers is the usual recommended minimum number, but I like a few more with a new born or young infant (they pee and poop A LOT!).
+If you’re starting with an older baby, you can probably get by with a few less.

 9. Not washing often enough.

 While you don’t need to wash your diapers every day, if you leave them more than two or three days, the urine breaks down into ammonia (this is what makes your eyes water!) and it will also be much more difficult to get the smell out of your diapers.

 What other cloth diapering advice do you have for parents just starting out?